s4ke/Master-Thesis/src/md/043-cloudhaskell.md

 # Experiment: Cloud Haskell Backend

 Cloud Computing has become more and more prevalent in recent years.
-Servers are replaced with virtualized servers positioned all around the globe.
+Servers are replaced with virtual ones positioned all around the globe.
-These virtualized servers can easily be brought up when required and shut down when not in use.
+These can easily be brought up when required and shut down when not in use.
 This trend in computing has also been embraced by the Haskell community and therefore, libraries such as Cloud Haskell were born.
 Cloud Haskell is described on the projects website^[see \url{http://haskell-distributed.github.io/}] as: